 Sleepers, solo show, Giftraum, Berlin, 13. - 15.2.

-Portrait Salon, simultaneous slide show, London, Leeds, Cardiff, Brighton.
-29.11.
+Portrait Salon, group exhibition/slide show, London, Leeds, Cardiff and Brighton, 29.11.

 born 1981 in Munich, Germany